 17. In September 1987 the band released their third album "The Uplift Mofo Party Plan" which is also the last album in which Hillel participated.
 The album was a greater success than the previous album and was the band's first album to enter the Billboard charts.

 18. After the release of the album, the band went on a tour to promote it.
-Before embarking on a tour, Kiedis and Hillel decided to stop using drugs in order to produce a successful tour.
+Before embarking on a tour, Kiedis and Hillel decided to stop using drugs to produce a successful tour.
 The two began to develop symptoms of drug withdrawal as Hillel became extremely unstable.
 The rehab process severely affected Hillel until he became incapable of playing the guitar.
 During one of the performances, Hillel, who was unable to play the guitar, experienced a severe nervous breakdown and left the band to perform an entire show without a guitar.

 20. Several weeks after the end of the tour, on June 27, 1988, Hillel was found dead in his Hollywood home by the police.
 A post-mortem revealed that Hillel had died two days earlier as a result of a heroin overdose.